Iván Anderson

-Iván Alejandro Anderson Hernández (born 24 November 1997) is a Panamanian professional footballer who plays as a defender for Honduran Liga Nacional club Marathón and the Panama national team.
+Iván Alejandro Anderson Hernández (born 24 November 1997) is a Panamanian professional footballer who plays as a defender for Liga LPF club Universitario and the Panama national team.

 International career

 Anderson is a former Panamanian youth national team player.
-He was part of Panama's squad at 2019 Pan American Games.
+He was part of Panama's squad at the 2019 Pan American Games.

-On 27 January 2019, Anderson made his senior team debut in a 3–0 friendly defeat against the United States.

-On 12 July 2023, he scored his first international goal during overtime of the semi-finals of the 2023 CONCACAF Gold Cup against the United States, resulting in a 1–1 draw.
-The Panamanians would then win 5–4 on penalties.
+Anderson made his senior team debut on 27 January 2019 in a 3–0 friendly defeat to the United States.
+On 12 July 2023, he scored his first international goal in extra time of the semi-final of the 2023 CONCACAF Gold Cup against the United States, as the match ended in a 1–1 draw.
+Panama went on to win the match 5–4 on penalties.